morris-lab/newCloneCalling/README.md

  - Save the final clone table.

 Assessing outputs from the clone calling notebook:
- - Sequencing saturation: An estimate of how deeply celltags have been sequenced.
+ - Sequencing saturation: An estimate of how deeply CellTags have been sequenced.
 A high sequencing saturation (> 60%) is preferred.
  - Clone table: This is a table that lists cells in clones and their respective clone IDs.
  - QC plots: several plots for various QC metrics